The ApolloScape Open Dataset for Autonomous Driving and its Application: Build ApolloScape

 \textbf{Semantic lanemark segmentation.} Automatically understanding lane mark is perhaps the most important function for autonomous driving since it is the guidance for possible actions.
-In Apolloscape, 35 different lane markings are labelled as elaborated in Tab.~\ref{tb:class2}.
+In \emph{ApolloScape}, 27 different lane markings are used for evaluation as elaborated in Tab.~\ref{tb:class2} and Fig.~\ref{fig:lane_counts}.
 The labels are defined based on lane mark attributes including color (e.g., white and yellow) and type (e.g., solid and broken).
 To be specific, 165949 images from 3 road sites are labelled and released online~\cite{lanemark}, where 33760 images are withheld for testing.
-Comparing to other public available datasets such as KITTI~\cite{Geiger2013IJRR} or the one from Tusimple~\cite{lanemark_tu}, Apolloscape is the first large dataset containing rich semantic labelling for lane marks with many variations.
+Comparing to other public available datasets such as KITTI~\cite{Geiger2013IJRR} or the one from Tusimple~\cite{lanemark_tu}, \emph{ApolloScape} is the first large dataset containing rich semantic labelling for lane marks with many variations.

 \textbf{Self-localization.} Each frame of our recorded video is tagged with high accurate GPS/IMU signal automatically.
-Therefore, the dataset we released for segmentation are also available for self-localization research.
-However, in order to setup a benchmark for this task, we need a much larger set of images, and withhold partial data for evaluation, which was not considered when doing semantic labelling.
-Therefore, most recently, we prepare another large set of self-localization dataset~\cite{localization} from 7 roads at 4 different cities, which contains roughly 300k images, and road of 28$km$.
+Therefore, the videos we released for segmentation are also available for self-localization research.
+However, for setting up a benchmark, we additionally collected a much larger amount of videos, which has not been semantically labelled.
+Specifically, videos for localization, as published at~\cite{localization}, contain 6 more roads at 4 different cities, which include roughly 300k images, and road of 28$km$.

-Our recently released self-localization dataset has variations under different lighting, \ie morning, noon and night, and driving conditions, \ie rush and non-rush hours, with stereo pair of images available.
-In addition, each road has a point cloud based 3D map that can be used for 3D feature learning etc. Finally, we record each road by driving from start-to-end and then end-to-start, which means each position along a road will be looked at from two opposite directions.
-Therefore, our dataset also supports research of localization with large view changes such as that proposed in semantic visual localization~\cite{schonberger2018semantic}.
+Our dataset has variations under different lighting, \ie morning, noon and night, and driving conditions, \ie rush and non-rush hours, with stereo pair of images available.
+In addition, each road has a survey-grade point cloud based 3D map that can be used in finding matching pixels for both supervised and unsupervised feature learning~\cite{revaud2016deepmatching,luo2018every} etc. Finally, we record each road by driving from start-to-end and then end-to-start, which means each position along a road will be looked at from two opposite directions.
+This enables the research of camera localization with large view changes such as that proposed in semantic visual localization~\cite{schonberger2018semantic}.

-Later, we will have all our point cloud semantically labelled, and then record additional test sequences on the sites we have already collected for segmentation in order to support learning and fusion of multitask models.